Udyr Build Guide by MetaSolaray

 However, should your team composition have a fighting chance, and even sometimes your coordination is enough, you can choose to counter a spotted invade by bush camping.
 Bush camping is forcing all five champions into the fog of war provided by a bush, and allowing the enemy team to face check into you.
 As Udyr this puts you in a great position of strength to double dot the first enemy you can, and put the enemy team into a panic.
 Champion picks that are strong counter invaders are Taric, Jax, Lux and the king of counterinvades, Sion.
 If these champions are on your team, consider stacking into a bush and turning those invades around.
 Be careful however for champs like Nautilus, Thresh and Blitzcrank who can throw skills blindly into said bushes and pull someone out of the early fight.

-When counter invading, your job as Udyr is to take an early point in Tiger Stance as you always should, and use it in the fountain for your first dot.
-Once the fight has engaged, you’ll want to target anyone closest to you to unleash a double tiger dot (I’ll go more in depth of Udyr Micro play combos in another section).
+When counter invading, your job as Udyr is to take an early point in your combat stance, be it tiger or phoenix as you always should, and use it in the fountain for your first dot.
+Once the fight has engaged, you’ll want to target anyone closest to you to unleash a double dot (I’ll go more in depth of Udyr Micro play combos in another section).
 The best way to maintain order in the chaos of a level 1 fight is to ping the target you are focusing.
 This can have the reward of helping your team focus one person down instead of a free-for-all, allowing your team to save summoners and secure kills.
 Communication is key to turning these situations around, regardless of how they start!

 If the same champions who threaten invades are on your team, they can also provide a strong factor to lead an invade.
 If you want to pressure an early enemy team composition, you’ll want to open with pings to communicate your intent as soon as the game starts.
 This helps players both; know the game has started, and try to coordinate strangers into a functional team for the potential invade.